Creating a Backup

 • Now re-attempt to create the Somnus Backup file which should be much smaller in size and not cause a crash.
 If it still does, contact me.

-To restore this data, follow the steps linked below, but at Step 4 do the following:
+To restore this data, follow these steps, but at Step 4 do the following:

 • Restore the backup file first